 When was the last time your pet went to the dentist?
 As funny as it might sound, pets have dental problems just like we do!
-Many times, disease and infection of the teeth and gums go unnoticed in our furry friends, and this can lead to serious health consequences in vital organs like the heart, kidneys, & liver.
+Disease and infection of the teeth and gums can lead to serious health consequences in vital organs like the heart, kidneys, & liver.
 They can also be extremely painful.
-Thankfully, most dental problems can be avoided by performing regular veterinary dental check-ups and dental cleanings at Your Pet’s Wellness is happy to offer these services to the Chicagoland community.
+Thankfully, most dental problems can be avoided by performing regular veterinary dental check-ups and dental cleanings!
+Your Pet’s Wellness is happy to offer these services to the Chicagoland community.
 Call now to set up your pet’s dentistry consultation!

 - Bad breath

 - Yellowish tartar and plaque buildup

 - Difficulty eating, decreased appetite, and pawing at the mouth